 Dry out your iPhone with uncooked rice

 Now we need to draw as much interior liquid out as possible.
-Resist the temptation to use a hair dryer or other heat treatment, which can damage the iPhone's internal components.
+Resist the temptation to use a hair dryer or other heat treatment, as this can damage the iPhone's internal components.

 (A few iPhone users advise the use of a non-heated fan, mind you, which at least shouldn't make things worse, even if we think the below techniques are likely to be more effective.)